next-actions/pytest-mh/docs/articles/writing-tests.rst

 Using dynamic fixtures - high-level API
 =======================================

-The topology marker has a ``fixtures`` parameter that define a mapping between custom fixture names and specific multihost roles that are required by the topology.
-Therefore, instead of accessing the :func:`~pytest_mh.mh` fixture and defining custom fixture as a shortcut to the role objects, we can define the mapping directly in the topology marker:
+The topology marker has a ``fixtures`` parameter that defines a mapping between custom fixture names and specific multihost roles that are required by the topology.
+Therefore, instead of accessing the :func:`~pytest_mh.mh` fixture and defining custom fixtures as a shortcut to the role objects, we can define the mapping directly in the topology marker:

     .. tab-set::